Printer Offline Fix is needed when Windows shows your printer as offline even though the printer is turned on.

 - Restart your computer

-Update Printer Firmware
+Update Printer Firmware Carefully

 - Search for your printer model

-- Follow the instructions provided
+- Read the update instructions carefully

 How to Prevent Printer Offline Issue

-- Keep printer drivers updated
+• Keep printer drivers updated

 Frequently Asked Questions